discordjs/guide/guide/command-handling/adding-features.md

 If you need more help regarding permissions, You can refer to the permissions article which can be found [here](https://discordjs.guide/popular-topics/permissions.html) and the extended permissions article [here](https://discordjs.guide/popular-topics/permissions-extended.html).
 :::

 If you want members having a specific permission in the guild to use a command such as the `KICK_MEMBERS` permission for using the kick command?
-You can do so by adding the following code.
+Yes, it is possible

-In the main file, You can do so by adding the following code between the Guild Commands checker and the Args checker:
+In the main file, add the following code between the Guild Commands checker and the Args checker:

 ```js
 if (command.permissions && !message.member.hasPermission(command.permissions)) {